 TRACEY TAN, CO-OWNER, QUEEN’S COUTURE / THE DENIM STORE

-We the denim business go through a challenging period in the past couple of years.
+We have seen the denim business go through a challenging period in the past couple of years.
 We also see many brands digging back in their archives and reproducing exact replicas of the past.
 It is not a bad thing to look back to get inspiration.
-However, as a retailer and in order to get customers excited again, we hope to see new silhouettes with vintage fabrics, details, construction etc. or past silhouettes with a modern take on fabric and other innovations to suit the modern lifestyle.
+However, as a retailer and in order to get customers excited again, we hope to see new silhouettes with vintage fabrics, details, construction, etc.; or past silhouettes with a modern take on fabric and other innovations to suit the modern lifestyle.

 GORDON GIERS, CEO, CLOSED

 Denim currently has big chances in terms of ecological improvements as there are innovations strong enough to really make a big step forward in terms of more sustainable jeans.
 At Closed we started our Eco Denim line ‘A Better Blue’ three seasons ago.
 By now, many of our denim competitors are also using sustainable fabric developments from Candiani or other mills.
 But we're doing the entire process, 360 degrees [in a sustainable way].
 We are using fabrics from Candiani that are recycled or at least organic cotton.
 We’re sewing the line in Italy.
 And we are washing it, obviously, in Italy, with our long-term partner Everest.
-We've developed washing techniques that are outstanding and I think very unique.
+We've developed washing techniques that are outstanding and, I think, very unique.
 ‘A Better Blue’ jeans probably have the lowest possible impact on the environment.

-We wanted to create a sustainable product has the same aesthetic as the conventional jeans in our collection.
+We wanted to create a sustainable product that has the same aesthetic as the conventional jeans in our collection.
 So we tried really to get at least the same result in terms of the washings, in terms of the fabrics.
 They look the same but are so much more sustainable.

 Fabrizio Consoli, Founder and CEO, Blue of a Kind

 My impression is that a certain change the denim industry has “suffered” is here to stay.
-A market polarization is underway: on one side we are flooded by mass products meant to last a season or two on the other, denim is increasingly becoming a premium item, “what vinyl represents for music,” as a big player in the industry told me recently.
+A market polarization is underway: on one side we are flooded by mass products meant to last a season or two; on the other, denim is increasingly becoming a premium item, “what vinyl represents for music,” as a big player in the industry told me recently.

 Technology is definitely key to instigating a change from a sustainability standpoint, nowadays an indispensable attribute.
 Nonetheless, we all feel the cultural clash in using science and progress to produce “antique” visual effects and finishes.